grqphical07/grqphical07/README.md

 - 🍁 Proud Canadian

-- 🎮 Creating my own game engine with C++ and OpenGL
+- 🎮 Wanting to create my own game engine with C++ and OpenGL because why not

 - 🕹️ Avid Gamer

 - 🌐 No Socials Yet Sorry!

+- 📖 Currently Learning OpenGL, C++ and, HTML/CSS
 <br>

 ---